Equality and Diversity

 4. Inclusive Leadership – This is about our leadership and how we will mainstream equality in the core business of the Trust.
 Also about we will ensure that there is a clear system in place for conducting an Equality Analysis on services and policy changes”.You can find out more about equality objectives here

-NHS Equality and Diversity Competency Framework – The L&D is committed to this NHS framework to recruit, develop and support strategic leaders to advance equality outcomes.
+NHS Equality and Diversity Competency Framework – We are committed to this NHS framework to recruit, develop and support strategic leaders to advance equality outcomes.

 We hope you have found these pages helpful.
 If you have any comments please contact us via the contact details below: